tummfm/chemtrain/docs/chemtrain-deploy/lammps.md

 ### Global Fields

-Every exported global field requires an explicit `global/input` mapping.
-A source is either a numeric literal or an equal-style variable:
+Every declared global field needs a `global/input` mapping.
+Its source is either a numeric literal or an equal-style variable:

 ```text
 variable        switching_radius equal 3.2